dart-lang/webdev/dwds/debug_extension/CONTRIBUTING.md

   IMPORTANT: DO NOT COMMIT THE KEY.
 It will be copied into the `manifest.json` when you build the extension.

-- \[Optional\] Change the `default_icon` in `manifest.json` to `dart_dev.png`
-  (Note: this is not strictly necessary, but will help you to distinguish your local version of the extension from the published version).
-Make sure to change it back before you go to submit your changes.

 ### Build and upload your local extension

 - Build the extension following the instructions above